microsoft/fluentui/specs/Slider.md

 #### `Fluent UI & Fluent UI Northstar comparison`:

-From accessibility point of view the main difference is in type of element used for Slider itself.
+From accessibility point of view the main difference is in type of element used for Slider itself:

-Fluent UI has `<div>` element with role="slider" Fluent UI Northstar has `<input>` element
+- Fluent UI has `<div>` element with role="slider"
+- Fluent UI Northstar has `<input>` element

 The difference above high probably causing different results during [screen reader verification](https://jurokapsiar.github.io/open-a11y/components/slider.research#test-runs):